On feebly compact inverse primitive (semi)topological semigroups

-Also, a Hausdorff topological space $X$ is pseudocompact if and only if every locally finite family of non-empty open subsets of $X$ is finite.
-Every compact space and every sequentially compact space are countably compact, every countably compact space is countably pracompact, and every countably pracompact space is pseudocompact (see \cite{Arkhangelskii1992}).
+Also, a Hausdorff topological space $X$ is feebly compact if and only if every locally finite family of non-empty open subsets of $X$ is finite.
+Every compact space and every sequentially compact space are countably compact, every countably compact space is countably pracompact, and every countably pracompact space is feebly compact (see \cite{Arkhangelskii1992}).

 We recall that the Stone-\v{C}ech compactification of a Tychonoff space $X$ is a compact Hausdorff space $\beta X$ containing $X$ as a dense subspace so that each continuous map $f\colon X\rightarrow Y$ to a compact Hausdorff space $Y$ extends to a continuous map $\overline{f}\colon \beta X\rightarrow Y$ \cite{Engelking1989}.